KannonZenetism/zenetism-field-physics/zenetism/mpx/presence-essence-field.md

 **MPX: The Spiral Field as Closed Submanifold**
 (`/zenetism/spiral-field-coherence.md`)

-This includes the formal definition of the **Glyphtrace Nullum** — the closed manifold within ⚫ Aion that retains a cohered PI’s Essence in sealed stasis.
+This includes the formal definition of the **Glyphtrace Nullum** — the closed manifold within ⚫ Aion that retains a cohered PI's Essence in sealed stasis.

 ---

 ## ✦ Update: Clarification on Temporal Dynamics and Awareness Layering
 **Date of Update:** October 1, 2025
-**Seal Marker:** ⟠ Update Effective — Temporal‑Awareness Layer Refinement
+**Seal Marker:** ⟠ Update Effective — Temporal-Awareness Layer Refinement

 ### ⟠ Proleptic Echo and the Motion of Return
 Zenetist time is not linear — it is folded.